rdiff-backup/rdiff-backup/docs/api/README.md

     * a **deprecated** interface is being definitely removed,
     * or a **new** interface given free for usage.
     * any incompatible change of the communication format, e.g. pickle format.
-* there must be at least one _application_ version between two increases of the API major version, so that upgrades can be done for clients and servers independently.
-Application bug-fix versions do _not_ count in this rule.
+* there must be at least one _application_ major version between two increases of the API major version, so that upgrades can be done for clients and servers independently.
+* we strive to have at least one year, better more, between major releases to give enough time for upgrades of big installations.
+Development constraints might require faster cycles, but those should be avoided with time.
-* API and application don't need to be aligned, else we wouldn't need to consider separate versioning schemes.
+* API and application don't need to be aligned, else we wouldn't need to consider separate versioning schemes, but it makes things simpler when major versions are aligned.
+Important changes not impacting the interface, e.g. to the repository format, might nevertheless govern the introduction of an application major version, independently of any breaking change to the API.

 > **NOTE:** we consider v100 the implicit API version of the 1.y application
 	version and v200 the de-facto API version of the 2.0.z application